Proudly Fighting

 Harassment violates a number of federal laws, including Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1967, and the Americans with Disabilities Act of 1990.

-It’s important to note that the law does not prohibit simple teasing, offhand comments, or isolated incidents that are not serious.
-Harassment only becomes illegal when it so frequent that it creates an offensive work environment.
+Harassment only becomes illegal when it’s so frequent that it creates an offensive work environment.
 If you’re uncertain as to whether your situation prompts a valid claim, a sexual harassment attorney can help.

 Filing a Sexual Harassment Claim

-If you believe you are being sexually harassed, the first thing to do is document the harassment.
 Take notes on the unwanted behavior and add to your record as incidents occur.
 Retain any inappropriate or related emails, text messages, voicemails, and other evidence demonstrating inappropriate conduct.

 In the event you decide to file an official complaint with the EEOC, it’s important to note that you only have 180 days to file a charge.
 If that deadline is not met, you will not be able to pursue further litigation.

-Work With DiPiero Simmons McGinley & Bastress, PLLC
+Work with DiPiero Simmons McGinley & Bastress, PLLC

 If you’ve been mistreated or harassed at work, a Charleston sexual harassment lawyer can help you take legal action to hold the negligent party responsible for their actions.
 We understand that victims of sexual harassment are often hesitant about coming forward; however, we will be by your side every step of the way if you choose to file a formal complaint.